gvwilson/sdxjs/module-bundler/index.md

 (<span f="module-bundler-transitive-closure"></span>).
 `pending` initially contains the entry point file and `seen` is initially empty.
 We keep taking items from `pending` until it is empty.
-If the current thing is already in `seen` we do nothing, while otherwise we get its dependencies and add them to either `seen` or `pending`.
+If the current thing is already in `seen` we do nothing;
+otherwise we get its dependencies and add them to either `seen` or `pending`.

 {% include figure id='module-bundler-transitive-closure' img='figures/transitive-closure.svg' alt='Implementing transitive closure' cap='Implementing transitive closure using two sets.' %}